European Traveler

 Getting to the Rhine Waterfalls by train is both easy and convenient.
 The SBB train station Schloss Laufen am Rheinfall is only a few meters from the waterfalls at the lower level of the left bank, very close to the boat landing.

 Trains link Schaffhausen and Winterthur generally twice per hour via the Rhine Waterfalls.
-These two cities offer very good railway connections to other cities in Switzerland.
+These two cities offer very good railway connections to other destinations in Switzerland.

 Schloss Laufen am Rheinfall is the second station from Schaffhausen (travel time around 5 minutes) while Winterthur is just over half an hour by train to the south of the waterfalls.